"Professionalism Through Training"

 1. Do you have all the necessary finances in order?

 Academy costs include tuition/enrollment fees, books, uniform costs, DOJ and medical clearance fees, equipment, and ammunition, totaling approximately $6000 for the entire academy.
 Approximately half of this cost is required at the start of the program due to purchasing uniforms, equipment, and other required academy materials, in addition to enrollment fees.
 The various types of financial aid (FAFSA awards, California College Promise Grant, GI Bill, tuition assistance, etc.) generally do not cover all academy expenses and the disbursement of financial aid does not occur before certain expenses must be paid.
 Additional costs are spread out throughout the year of training.
 Applicants should verify if they are eligible for any type of financial aid (contact the Financial Aid Office) and learn what that aid will cover.
 There are no grace periods or extensions for fee deadlines related to the academy, so you should be prepared for the costs in advance.
-Check the Academy Costs and Fees section for further details POST Job Dimensions.
+Check the Academy Costs and Fees section for further details (Costs and Fees Data).